‘Glitch’ Season 2 News: Filming Is Complete, But Fans Are Still Waiting On A Premiere Date Announcement

 - Australian fans can expect to see Season 2 of Glitch this year.
 However, it is unclear when international viewers will find out the fate of the characters who rose from the dead in Season 1 of Glitch.
 According to International Business Times, Season 2 of Glitch will likely air on Netflix, but no official announcement has been made by either the ABC or Netflix at this point in time.
 Initially, Season 1 of Glitch aired on ABC TV and ABC iView and was picked up later by Netflix, so, for international fans, this is likely what will happen with Season 2.

 - While there is no Season 2 release date yet for Glitch, there are, at least, some episode titles to pore over.
-No news has been released on the premiere episode of Glitch, however, Episode 2 is titled “Two Truths” and is written by Louise Fox.
+No news has been released on the premiere episode of Glitch.
+However, Episode 2 is titled “Two Truths” and is written by Louise Fox.
 Episode 3 of Season 2 of Glitch is ominously titled “Ashes To Ashes” and is written by Giula Sandler.

 - Season 2 of Glitch will see three new cast members according to TV Tonight.
 Rob Collins (Cleverman, The Wrong Girl) will star as Phil.
 Alongside him, Luke Arnold (INXS: Never Tear Us Apart, Black Sails), and Pernilla August (Star Wars, Fanny & Alexander) will also join Season 2.
-There has been no news on the roles they will play however.
+There has been no news on the roles they will play, however.

 - According to International Business Times, Season 2 of Glitch will follow the same format as Season 1.
 The new season will consist of six episodes that run for approximately one hour each.